Common Display

 What about payment and shipping?

-Once we confirm the project is happening, we'll ask for upfront payment via email.
-You can pay via credit card or Paypal.
-Shipping fees are extra at private DHL rates.
+Nothing to pay now.
+When the project is a go, we'll email you with payment details (credit card or PayPal).
+Shipping is extra at private DHL rates.
 The €36 price includes VAT.

 Are you a proper business?